shreya-jpg/WebD_Projects.github.io/README.md

 # Carbon Footprint Calculator

-Back to basics - constructing a one-page applcation using CSS, HTML, jQuery, and JavaScript.
+Back to basics - constructing a carbon footprint calculator applcation using CSS, HTML, jQuery, and JavaScript.

 ### Credits